YinHk-Notes/javascript-cheatsheet-and-note/problems/strict mode.md

 The purpose of `"use strict"` is to indicate that the code should be executed in "strict mode".

 ### Why strict mode?
-Strict mode changes previously accepted "bad syntax" into real errors.
+Strict mode changes previously accepted **"bad syntax" into real errors**.

 In strict mode, any assignment to a non-writable property, a getter-only property, a non-existing property, a non-existing variable, or a non-existing object, will throw an error.